 Research Grants News

 Russell Shorto, author of The Island at the Center of the World and Amsterdam: A History of the World's Most Liberal City, is currently serving as New Netherland Research Center Senior Scholar.
 Mr. Shorto is researching the Dutch-American role in the American Revolution.

-Applications for the Fulbright-NNRC Student Scholar Research Grant are due by 1 December 2016.
+Applications for the NNRC Student Scholar in Residence Grant are due by June 1st.

 Research Grants Awarded by the New Netherland Institute